If you’re an athlete or bodybuilder, you may have heard that glutamine is a gamechanger for muscle growth and recovery. Spoiler alert – it is.

-Glutamine is an important amino acid that functions as building blocks for proteins.
+Glutamine (also called l-glutamine), is an important amino acid that functions as a building block for proteins.
 While it’s not one of the nine essential amino acids, it has plenty of its own benefits.

 When to Take Glutamine

-Optimizing your production of growth hormones during the night will help to increase your muscle mass naturally, all while helping you recover from injury or illness.
+Optimizing your production of growth hormones during the night will help increase your muscle mass naturally, all while helping you recover from injury or illness.
 Optimal levels of growth hormone are particularly important during weight loss, injury recovery and athletic training.

 Who Should Take Glutamine?

-There are many people who will benefit from taking this supplement, but athletes and bodybuilders are the ones who benefit from it the most.
+There are many people who can benefit from taking this supplement, but athletes and bodybuilders are the ones who benefit from it the most.

-How Find Glutamine in Foods and Supplements
+How to Find Glutamine in Foods and Supplements

 - Skim milk